Why should I work with a Coach?

 A coach is there to support you and is always on your side.
 They will help you celebrate what you have achieved and hold you accountable for achieving more.

-A coach will act like a sounding board to help you think through and clarify your thoughts or challenges.
+A coach will act as a sounding board to help you think through and clarify your thoughts or challenges.

-A coach will provide the structure of the conversation and will ask powerful and sometimes challenging questions to help you shift perspective, explore alternative scenarios and to see things in a different way so that you can work through and beyond any challenges or barriers.
+A coach will provide the structure of the conversation and will ask powerful and sometimes challenging questions to help you shift perspective, explore alternative scenarios and see things differently so that you can work through and beyond any challenges or barriers.

 Unlike counselling or therapy which tends to unpack the past, coaching is about the future.
 It’s about growth and development.
 Although it may sometimes involve exploring self-sabotaging thoughts or blocks that have held you back in the past, so you can move around them.